tomichj/autocomplete_rails/README.md

 ### Controller

 Any controller needing an autocomplete action should invoke class method `autocomplete` with the model class and method to be autocompleted as arguments.
 An autocomplete method is generated.
-Then add a route to your generated method.
+Then add a route leading to your generated method.

 For example, to autocomplete users by email address in a Posts controller: